B.G-Osborne: A Thousand Cuts

 A Thousand Cuts is their award-winning three-channel video installation which weaves together scenes from 48 films, 34 television series, and a music video, in which cisgender actors play transgender characters.
 The title is a reference to the phrase "death by a thousand cuts" to allude to the video "cut" and the way popular culture media has misrepresented trans people, contributing to anti-trans violence.
 The work was publicly censored in 2018 by Arts Common while on view in The New Gallery’s +15 Window on the basis that folks had complained about swearing and nudity.
 The artist wrote an open letter to the offended viewers and despite attempts by The New Gallery to challenge the decision, find a compromise solution, and foster dialogue, ultimately the work was removed.
-The controversy brought significant attention the work which subsequently went on to be screened in numerous other galleries.
+The controversy brought significant attention to the work which subsequently went on to be screened in numerous other galleries.

 Awards

-In 2019 B. G-Osborne was selected by BackFlash Magazine as the annual Optic Nerve Image Contest winner.
+In 2019 B. G-Osborne was selected by BlackFlash Magazine as the annual Optic Nerve Image Contest winner.